Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Measurements

-Figure ~\ref{fig:bdw_tuning}a, shows $\omega_{b}(\phi_b)$, for several values of $\phi_{pb}$.
-The buffer tuning range is narrow (60 MHz) and the curve is well fitted by a sinusoid~\cite{blais_cqed_2021}, from which we deduce a ratio of 15 between the Josephson junction critical currents of the asymmetric SQUID.
-Little cross-talk between the $\phi_b$ and $\phi_{pb}$ is observed, as evidenced by the weak dependence of $\omega_{b}/2\pi$ on $\phi_{pb}$.
+Figure ~\ref{fig:bdw_tuning}a shows $\omega_{b}(\phi_b)$ for several values of $\phi_{pb}$.
+The buffer tuning range is narrow (60 MHz) and the curve is well fitted by a sinusoid~\cite{blais_cqed_2021}, from which we deduce a ratio of 15 between the Josephson-junction critical currents of the asymmetric SQUID.
+Little crosstalk between the $\phi_b$ and $\phi_{pb}$ is observed, as evidenced by the weak dependence of $\omega_{b}/2\pi$ on $\phi_{pb}$.

-From the fits of the buffer resonance curves, we extract $\kappa_{b,i} = 2.2 \cdot 10^5 \mathrm{s}^{-1}$, and $\kappa_{b,c}$, the internal loss and coupling rates, respectively. $\kappa_{b,c}/2\pi$, is shown in Fig.~\ref{fig:bdw_tuning}c as a function of the detuning from the Purcell, $\omega_b-\omega_{pb}$.
+From the fits of the buffer resonance curves, we extract $\kappa_{b,i} = 2.2 \cdot 10^5 \mathrm{s}^{-1}$, and $\kappa_{b,c}$, the internal loss and coupling rates, respectively.
+Fig.~\ref{fig:bdw_tuning}c shows $\kappa_{b,c}/2\pi$ as a function of the detuning from the Purcell, $\omega_b-\omega_{pb}$.
 A large tuning range is observed, ranging from $\sim 10$\,kHz up to $\sim 3$\,MHz.
-The tuning curve is identical for all values of buffer resonator frequency (see Fig.~\ref{fig:bdw_tuning}c).
-The buffer is over-coupled in a large parameter range (corresponding to $\kappa_{b,c} \gg \kappa_{b,i}$), which is desirable for SMPD operation, as buffer internal losses further reduce $\eta_{\mathrm{4WM}}$~\cite{balembois_cyclically2024}.
+The tuning curve is identical for all values of buffer-resonator frequency (see Fig.~\ref{fig:bdw_tuning}c).
+The buffer is overcoupled over a large parameter range (corresponding to $\kappa_{b,c} \gg \kappa_{b,i}$), which is desirable for SMPD operation, as buffer internal losses further reduce $\eta_{\mathrm{4WM}}$~\cite{balembois_cyclically2024}.